 If you want an addition on your house, the first thing to consider is why.
-Presumably, you want more space, but it’s important to decide exactly how the new room or rooms will be used, and have them designed accordingly.
+Presumably, you want more space and extra square footage, but it's important to decide exactly how the new room or rooms will be used, and have them designed accordingly.
 For example, an extra bedroom will need a clothes closet, a home office not so much.

 House additions can get snarled in red tape.
 You’ll need to apply for building permits and find out about regional restrictions like limits on the number of stories you can have, or lot line considerations.
 For example, you may not be allowed to build within 10 feet of the property line.
 These permits can start to get complex in historical districts or regions like California’s Coastal Zone, where new construction tends to be tightly controlled.
 You might battle for six months or more just to get the permits to start building!

 Cost to remodel can also be high, and you need to figure out how you will finance construction.
 Taking advantage of a home equity line of credit can be an option, but if property values decline, you may find yourself underwater on your house.
 And don’t count on the addition to increase your homeʼs value, either.
 While a well-planned addition in the right market can definitely add to the value of a home, it might not necessarily pay for itself.
 Consider factors like added expenses for heating and cooling, property taxes, and maintenance, as well.
 In other words, the expense of an addition doesn’t stop when the last contractor leaves and you can finally move your furniture in and start using it.

 Cost Per Square Foot